It's a rough time, but it doesn't have to be a disastrous one.

 Deal with debt in the making by navigating the health insurance issue.
 Americans have tons of credit card debt and you don’t need to add to it.
 Consider whether you qualify for federal COBRA healthcare coverage.
 Remember that your former employer will still cover you for a month after you leave, so you still have time.

 You should also inquire whether your spouse’s healthcare program covers partners.
 If it does, you don’t need to worry.

 4. Tap credit…but do it now

 Anyone who has assets knows that they can release some equity if they need to.
 This will save them from going into credit card debt.
 The problem is going into mortgage debt isn’t easy if you’re unemployed.
 You should tap any credit before you get laid off.
 Lenders want to see that you’re employed.
-They’re not going to check afterwards and by then it’s too late so you don’t have to worry about what happens afterwards.
+They’re not going to check afterward and by then it’s too late so you don’t have to worry about what happens afterward.

 Make sure you tap any credit while you still have a job.
 This is an educated decision you have to make because only you know how easy or hard it will be to find another job.

 5. Start developing an income stream now

 The worst mistake you can make is to wait until the layoff happens before you act.
 Review your finances and work out how much money you’re going to need to survive.
 Begin replacing that income stream immediately.